 The reservoir was evidence of an 1898 City of Flagstaff and Santa Fe Pacific Railroad contract agreement to construct the first water collection facility and distribution system.
 The Schultz Creek Natural Area provides access to Schultz Creek Trail and the Rocky Ridge Trail.

 - 1857 to 1883: The Historic Beale Wagon Road, an established trading route spanning from Arkansas to California, passed through this location

 - 1898: City of Flagstaff's first water reservoir was built on the property

 - 1925 to 1970's: Home to the Flagstaff Country Club, clubhouse and nine-hole course for over fifty years.

 - 1982: Avery's Kowboy Kountry Club, a popular restaurant and nightclub located nearby, was destroyed in a fire

-- 2014-2017: The property was annexed from the County to the City, a historic overlay ordinance was passed, and the parcel was rezoned from Rural Residential to Public Open Space
+- 2014 to 2017: The property was annexed from the County to the City, a historic overlay ordinance was passed, and the parcel was rezoned from Rural Residential to Public Open Space

 Schultz Creek Natural Area is a non-motorized area.
-Currently, the privately held "Y" parking area, located at the intersection of Schultz Pass Road and West Mount Elden Lookout Road, is being used by visitors as an informal access point to the property.
-Conversely, the official access point for the area is the National Forest’s Schultz Pass Trailhead.
+Currently, the privately held "Y" parking area, located at the intersection of Schultz Pass Road and West Mount Elden Lookout Road, which was used as informal access point to the property, is closed.
+The official access point for the area is the National Forest's Schultz Pass Trailhead.